janrxyz/janrxyz/README.md

 Welcome to my Github profile.
 You can find more information about me on my [LinkedIn](https://www.linkedin.com/in/jan-rietveld/) profile.

-- 🏫 Study: HBO-ICT at Utrecht University of applied science
+- 🏫 Study: HBO-ICT at Utrecht University of applied sciences
 - 💻 Work: Software Engineering Intern @ Animo Solutions
 - 📯 E-mail: [janrtvld](mailto:rtvldjan@gmail.com)
 - 📋 Web: <a href="https://www.janrtvld.nl" target="_blank">janrtvld.nl</a>